What you can do on LiveWires

 Advanced video production techniques (long)

-Like video, you'll take a video from script ideas to final edit, but you'll spend more time learning about how to storyboard, shoot and edit the perfect video.
+Ever wanted to know how to create a great video?
+You'll take a video from script ideas to final edit, but you'll spend more time learning about how to storyboard, shoot and edit the perfect video.
 You'll get a chance to try out different roles, both in front and behind the camera.
 Some experience useful, but not essential.

 Stop motion animation